 Therefore, you’ll only get errors such as these:

 - For Command Prompt – “volume is too large for FAT32”

 - For Disk Management – “Windows is unable to complete drive format”

 Therefore, you’ll also need to use another software to format the 128GB SD card.

-For windows 10 and other Windows, you can download the Formatting Tool for effective formatting of the 128GB SD card.
+For Windows 10 and other Windows, you can download the Formatting Tool for the effective formatting of the 128GB SD card.

 Step By Step:

-Caution: Like I have noted above, you’ll need to back up all the important files and data that is in the 128GB SD card you want to format.
+Caution: As I have noted above, you’ll need to back up all the important files and data that are in the 128GB SD card you want to format.

 - Insert the 128GB SD card to the PC using the card reader (for the micro-SD card only).

 - Download, install and start the Formatting Tool